ADHD Assessment for Women

 Treatment

 At Berkeley Psychiatrists, we believe in a personalised approach to ADHD treatment in women.
+Only medically qualified psychiatrists can prescribe medication as part of the treatment plan.
 Our comprehensive treatment plans may include psychoeducation, therapy, and, if appropriate, medication.
-We emphasise the importance of supportive environments, self-acceptance, and inclusivity in fostering overall well-being and success for women with ADHD.

 Resources